TranPhucVinh/C/Physical layer/Thread/Documents/Mutex.md

 * **Use pthread mutex**: [mutex_to_lock_the_variables.c](../src/mutex_threads_run_respectively.c)

 # Condition variable
-pthread condition variable is used in multithread which have already involved mutex
+Mutex provides mutual exclusion for accessing the shared variable, while the condition variable is used to signal changes in the variable’s state.
+Pthread condition variable is used in multithread which have already involved mutex.

 ## One thread unblocks another thread
 In this example, after increasing the ``shared_value`` to its ``RANGE``, thread 1 will set flag ``thread_2_run`` to allow thread 2 to run.
 After being "enabled" by flag ``thread_2_run``, thread 2 will increase the ``shared_value`` to ``RANGE``.
 This example is quite similar to [One thread function handler to increase a shared value issue](#one-thread-function-handler-to-increase-a-shared-value), except ``thread_1`` uses flag ``thread_2_run`` to enable ``thread_2`` to run.